justinrgarrard/world-of-naevis.net/docs/gear/charms/index.md

 >
 > Charms are unable to be used without attunement.
 The would-be wielder must form a mental bond with their item over the course of a short or long rest.
 >
-> The maximum number of items an adventurer can attune to is equal to: **(Charisma Modifier + 1)**, to a minimum of 1.
-This reflects the difficulty of managing multiple semi-sentient items at one time.
+> The maximum number of items an adventurer can attune to is equal to: **(Charisma Modifier + 1)**.
+An adventurer with a negative modifier is unable to attune to magic items.
+This limitation reflects the difficulty of bonding and managing multiple semi-sentient items at one time.

 #### Listings